divyanshu1768-hub/outskillproject_group61/SETUP.md

    - Use `.env.example` as a template for other developers

 2. **Never expose API keys in client-side code**
-   - The OpenAI API key is only used in the Edge Function (server-side)
+   - The Gemini API key is only used in the Edge Function (server-side)
    - Client-side code only communicates with your Edge Function

 3. **Rotate your API keys regularly**
-   - If you suspect a key has been compromised, regenerate it immediately
+   - If you suspect a key has been compromised, regenerate it immediately in Google AI Studio

 4. **Monitor your API usage**
-   - Keep track of your OpenAI API usage to avoid unexpected charges
+   - Keep track of your Gemini API usage in the Google Cloud Console
-   - Set up usage limits in your OpenAI dashboard
+   - Set up usage alerts to avoid exceeding quotas

 ## File Structure